Phase-resolved hard X-ray emission of the high-mass binary LS 5039: a spectral hardening above 50 keV detected with INTEGRAL: Observations and data reduction

 \subsection{XMM-Newton}

-Five observations of \ls\ have been recorded by \xmm, i.e., the Obs.
-IDs are 0151160201, 0151160301, 0202950201, 0202950301 and 0742980101.
+Five observations of \ls\ have been recorded by \xmm, namely the Obs.
+IDs 0151160201 ($\phi\sim0.52-0.55$), 0151160301 ($\phi\sim0.53-0.56$), and 0202950201 ($\phi\sim0.46-0.51$) for the INFC phase, and 0202950301 ($\phi\sim0.99-0.02$) and 0742980101 ($\phi\sim0.93-0.14$) for the SUPC phase.
 The first four of them were analyzed by \citet{Bosch05} and \citet{Kishishita09}.
 For the \xmm\ data, we analyzed all archived observations in image mode from the European Photon Imaging Camera \citep[EPIC,][]{Jansen01, Turner01,Struder01}.
 Following the standard data reduction threads introduced by the \xmm\ team, the data reduction was carried out using the {\em Science Analysis System} 18.0.0.
-The source spectra were extracted from a circle region with a radius of $40\arcsec$ for both the pn and MOS, while the background spectra were extracted from a source free circle region with a radius of $100\arcsec$(MOS) and $50\arcsec$(PN).
-For each observation, the response and ancillary file were generated by {\tt rmfgen} and {\tt arfgen}, respectively.
+The source spectra were extracted from a circular region with a radius of $40\arcsec$ for both the pn and MOS, while the background spectra were extracted from a source-free circular region with a radius of $100\arcsec$ (MOS) and $50\arcsec$ (pn).
+For each observation, the response (RMFs) and ancillary files (ARFs) were produced by {\tt rmfgen} and {\tt arfgen}, respectively.
 All spectra can be fitted by an absorbed power-law model, with the power-law index and the unabsorbed flux (1-10 keV) in the range 1.3--1.6 and $6\times10^{-12}-1\times10^{-11}$ erg s$^{-1}$ cm$^{-2}$, respectively.
-In the energy range 1--10 keV, the Obs.
-ID 0151160201(0742980101) showed a similar power-law index and flux as the averaged {\em{Suzaku}} spectrum in the INFC (SUPC) phase.
-So, we only used the MOS2 spectrum from Obs.
+In the energy range 1--10 keV, the flux in Obs.
+ID 0202950301 is $\sim 6\times10^{-12}~{\rm erg~s^{-1}~cm^{-2}}$, which is 12\% lower than the averaged flux in the SUPC phase observed by \suzaku.
+Moreover, we find that the Obs.
+ID 0151160201 (0742980101) shows a similar power-law index and flux to the averaged {\em{Suzaku}} spectrum in the INFC (SUPC) phase.
+Therefore, we only use the MOS2 spectrum from Obs.
 ID 0151160201 for the INFC phase.
 For the SUPC phase, we extracted the MOS2 spectrum from Obs.
 ID 0742980101, which has never been published before.